Harvard Business Review Analytic Services – Pulse survey

 A New Vision for How Organizations Can Use M&A to Adapt to a Post-Pandemic Economy

 COVID-19 not only impacted M&A by increasing the volume of deals to unprecedented levels, but it changed how and why deals are getting done as well.
-To understand these fast-changing dynamics, Oaklins sponsored this research by Harvard Business Review Analytic Services that looks into the future of global M&A.

 The pandemic exposed striking differences in companies’ abilities to withstand crises.
 Those with scale were far better positioned.
 Scale became a factor in everything from deploying new technology to addressing labor shortages and supply chain issues.
 As buyers pursued increased scale through M&A, many mid-market companies saw this as an opportunity to sell at record-level valuations.Joanna Herman, Partner, Oaklins, New York